GuidanceMantras/GuidanceMantras/README.md

 - https://open.spotify.com/playlist/1ILN6NiSwe9pmz0u7HJ67y?si=c78e2727799346b8
 - You can also listen to music when you are bored/alone
 - You can also listen to English/Hindi Podcast here
-- Buy headsets like below
+- Buy headsets like below.
+SoundCore earbuds https://www.amazon.in/Soundcore-Earphones-Bluetooth-Compatible-Waterproof/dp/B099K5YT5V
 - ![Ear_buds pic](Earbuds_pic_optimized.png)
 - Use sticky notes to make a To-do list and important things like below
 - ![Highlighter_and_sticky_notes](./highlighter_and_sticky_notes.jpg) .